Every Tree Counts

 Whether planting a tree at home, school or work, donating to the cause, or simply taking care of the trees we have – we are greening Toronto together.

-encourage innovative partnerships and cross-sector collaboration and ensure stronger tracking and reporting mechanisms to help us measure our collective success.
-With grants starting at $10,000, Toronto communities can become active partners in growing our city's tree canopy.
+With Community Grants starting at $10,000, Toronto communities can become active partners in growing our city’s tree canopy.
+These grants encourage innovative partnerships and cross-sector collaboration and ensure stronger tracking and reporting mechanisms to help us measure our collective success.
 Planting trees together creates opportunities to build civic engagement and foster a sense of neighbourhood pride.
 Community-led projects support capacity building and provide local environmental and health benefits while strengthening community connections to nature.

 Program Goal and Objectives

-- to increase native tree and shrub planting on priivately-owned land in Toronto
+- To increase native tree and shrub planting on privately-owned land in Toronto

-- to support community capacity, knowledge sharing, and partnership networks
+- To support community capacity, knowledge sharing, partnerships and networks

 Who Can Apply?

-*For the purposes of the Every Tree Counts Community Grants, private land is defined as lands not owned or managed by the City of Toronto for public use.
-Private lands are owned for residential, industrial, commercial or institutional use.
+*For the purposes of the Every Tree Counts Project Grants, private land is defined as lands not owned or managed by the City of Toronto for public use.
+Private lands are owned for residential, industrial, commercial, or institutional use.

 The Toronto Parks and Trees Foundation is a Public Foundation.
 As a result, the Canada Revenue Agency (CRA) requires that the Foundation make grants or distributions only to registered charities or qualified donees.

 Registered Charity: An organization is considered a charity if it has been granted a charitable registration number by Canada Revenue Agency (CRA) based on its charitable mandate, objects and activities.
 There are three forms of registered charities: charitable organizations, public foundations and private foundations.

 Qualified Donee: According to the CRA, a qualified donee is an organization that can issue official donation receipts for gifts it receives from individuals and corporations.
 It can also receive gifts from registered charities.